abhijith95/RL_trading/readme.md

 consider shorting any stocks in this problem.
 Secondly the value of each entity in array will be in range [0,1], which potrays the proportion of a stock in the portfolio.

+## Training the networks
+The data file contains every day price of 21 different stocks (primarily from Swedish market), from 2011 Jan to 2022 Oct.
+The training data will be from 2011 Jan to 2020 Dec, the test data set will be from 2021 Jan till end of the data.
+There is no validation set to tune the hyperparameters in this case.